Unbounded set

-- A set is unbounded below if its lower bound is negative infinity (-∞).
+- A set is said to be unbounded below if its infimum is equal to minus infinity (-∞).

-- A set is unbounded above if its upper bound is positive infinity (+∞).
+- A set is said to be unbounded above if its supremum is equal to plus infinity (+∞).

-- A set is simply called unbounded if both its upper and lower bounds are infinite.
+- A set is called unbounded if both its infimum and supremum are infinite.

 Example 1